gchq/Palisade-services/services-manager/README.md

 # Palisade Services Manager

+## Documentation

+The documentation for the latest release can be found [here](https://gchq.github.io/Palisade).

 ## Getting started

 The Palisade Services Manager is a configuration-driven process-spawner and REST-client with particular considerations to assist in managing multiple Palisade services running on local JVMs.
+It is not a core part of Palisade and is purely a helper service.

 The manager is designed to be used by defining a collection of SpringBoot configuration files:
  * One set for the manager itself - this defines how it should start up further services or reconfigure those already running